INDEX06 PROJECTS

 Teen Phone Addiction Prediction Dashboard

 Trains a RandomForestRegressor to predict an Addiction_Level score (0–10 continuous) from survey features, tracked with a comprehensive metric suite (MSE, RMSE, R², MAE, MAPE, Max Error, Median AE).
 Serves predictions through a FastAPI /predict endpoint that automatically loads the latest registered model from MLflow.
-Provides a Streamlit dashboard for exploratory data analysis, feature importance visualization, and an interactive prediction playground.
+Provides a Streamlit dashboard for exploratory data analysis, feature importance visualization, and an interactive prediction playground where users can adjust inputs and see real-time model output.

 Technical Highlights

-ML Pipeline scikit-learn RandomForestRegressor with MLflow experiment tracking — every training run logs parameters, metrics, and the serialized model artifact for reproducible experiments and automatic model versioning.
+ML Pipelinescikit-learn RandomForestRegressor with MLflow experiment tracking — every training run logs parameters, metrics, and the serialized model artifact, enabling reproducible experiments and automatic model versioning.

 Stack